thautwarm/RBNF.jl/README.md

 (thus left recursions wouldn't be a problem) with the capability of processing context sensitive cases.

-You can check following projects to see which I've been achieved and, which I'm now researching.
+You can check following projects to see what I've been achieved and, what I'm now researching.

 - https://github.com/thautwarm/RBNF
 - https://github.com/thautwarm/rbnfrbnf